kiwiirc/kiwiirc/README.md

 ## Copyright and Licensing information

 This program is available as open source under the terms of the Apache 2.0 license.
-Copyright 2016 - 2020, Darren Whitlen <darren@kiwiirc.com>
+Copyright 2016 - 2020, Darren Whitlen <darren@kiwiirc.com> For accurate information, please check individual files.